What is temporomandibular joint dysfunction (TMJ)?

 Group III Joint Dysfunctions.

-EXAMINATION – Examination and evaluation of the TMJ and related structures will further delineate TMDs and classify the problem as either masticatory muscle or joint disorder, or both, which will then determine the appropriate plan of care.
-Furthermore, a thorough assessment of the cervical spine is needed as cervical dysfunction can also lead or contribute to those that are experiencing orofacial pain.
+Examination and evaluation of the TMJ and classify the problem as either jaw muscle or joint disorder, or both, which will then determine the appropriate plan of care.
+Furthermore, a thorough assessment of the cervical spine is needed as cervical dysfunction can also lead or contribute to those that are experiencing mouth and face pain.
 Skilled Mechanical Physical Therapy as utilized at Wright PT has been shown to significantly help those with TMD, who are experiencing masticatory muscle and TMJ pain, TMJ functional limitations, and cervical spine dysfunction.

 - Trigger point release and prevention